gbadev-org/gbadev-org.github.io/docs/resources.md

 ## Tutorials

-- [Tonc](https://gbadev.net/tonc/) - The new, revamped but WIP version of the GBA Programming guide.
-The original version is [here](https://www.coranac.com/tonc/text/toc.htm)
+- [Tonc](https://gbadev.net/tonc/) - The new, revamped version of the GBA programming tutorial.
+The original version is [here](https://www.coranac.com/tonc/text/toc.htm).
 - [Compile C++ for GBA in under an hour](https://www.youtube.com/watch?v=EMeie_gSgDU) - Cinemint's video for getting started with C++/Butano
 - [Sound on the Gameboy Advance](https://stuij.github.io/deku-sound-tutorial/) - How to write your own sound mixer / MOD music player